pvdvreede/lightw3ight/README.md

 ## TODO

-* Add template parameter to better lock down API to a CIDR of choice rather than the whole world, again for _Security_.
 * Implement optional DLM lifecycle for the EBS volume to automate backups, then add optional snapshot ID to template so that a cluster can be restored/duplicated easily.
 * Re-add Traefik and setup with NLB to add a built in ingress that is ready to go as part of Lightw3ight.
 * Upload template to S3 so that the Cloudformation Web UI can be used to create clusters easily without needing to setup tools or clone this repo.